By Alison Currie

 Audio Described Performances - All performances

-A headset soundtrack is available at all performances of this work which plays the sound track of this work and an additional verbal description of the performance happening on stage; the movement of the dancers and sculptures on stage.
+A headset soundtrack is available at all performances of this work which plays the soundtrack and an additional verbal description of the performance; the movement of the dancers and sculptures on stage.
 This soundtrack is timed to match the movements of the actions as they happen in real time.

 Concept & Choreographer Alison Currie